php-ru/symfony-docs-ru/components/http_foundation.rst

     $response->prepare($request);

-Sending the response to the client is then as simple as calling :method:`Symfony\\Component\\HttpFoundation\\Response::send`::
+Sending the response to the client is done by calling the method :method:`Symfony\\Component\\HttpFoundation\\Response::send`::

     $response->send();